Dnathan33/Youtube_Swift/README.md

 This project focuses on the esstentials of prgramming with swift: Such as UIKit, UICollectionView, UTableView, AVFoundation, Async, and AutoLayout.

-API Calls
+API Calls\n

-Fetching Mutiple Feeds.
+Fetching Mutiple Feeds.\n

-Parsing JSON.
+Parsing JSON.\n

-Playing video with Animations.
+Playing video with Animations.\n